BSocSci (Hons) in Psychology

 HP8006 Psychology of Crisis Stress Management (pdf)

-The Graduation Project/FYP is undertaken during a student’s final year.
+The Graduation Project/FYP is undertaken during a student’s final year and over two consecutive semesters.
 Students who successfully pass the Graduation Project/FYP will be awarded 8 AUs.
 Students who are planning to go for exchange are not allowed to register for Graduation Project/FYP.

 The objective of the Graduation Project/FYP is to expose students to the elements that are inherent in independent research work in psychology.
 With the guidance of an advisor, the student will learn to identify a research issue in an area of psychology, conduct empirical, meta-analytical (use of secondary data), or library research, and write up a research report of about 9,000 to 10,000 words.